qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_peers_list'></a>
 ## qri peers list

-list known qri peers
+List known qri peers

 ### Synopsis

-lists the peers your qri node has seen before.
-The peers list command will show the cached list of peers, unless you are currently running the connect command in the background or in another terminal window.

-(run 'qri help connect' for more information about the connect command)
+Lists the peers to which your Qri node is connected.

+You must have `qri connect` running in another terminal.

+To find include peers that are not online, but to which your node has previously been connected, use the `--cached` flag.

 ```
 qri peers list [flags]